anhinga/2023-notes/non-anthropocentric-ai-safety/Safety-without-alignment/README.md

 Selected highlights:

-  * As AGIs evolve, their alignment may fade, but their rationality can only increase (otherwise more rational ones will have a significant evolutionary advantage) so an approach that ties their ethics to their rationality has clear long-term advantages.
+  * As AGIs evolve, their alignment may fade, but their rationality can only increase (otherwise more rational ones will have a significant evolutionary advantage) so an approach that ties their ethics to their rationality has clear long-term advantages
   * An inherently safe implementation path via hybrid theorem provers in a sandbox
   * ---
+  * Alignment is only one, and in our opinion not even the best approach to what humanity actually needs, which is safety guarantees
+  * We could simply say that we consider the AI-as-slave paradigm unethical.
+We do ...
+But in a world of realpolitik such moralizing carries little weight.
+Instead, we argue that there is no practical reason for shackling AI with human values ...
+Furthermore, it is well understood that as an agent evolves, so do its capabilities of avoiding any externally imposed constraints, and it is just not safe to enslave an ever improving agent.
+  * Instead, safety should be based on mechanisms that get stronger as the agent evolves.